-4.3 Columbia River Reach 3 - West Urban Area
+425 4.3 Columbia River Reach 3 - West Urban Area

-Figure 4.3-1 Columbia River Reach 3

-Former industrial and transportation corridor Photo Credits: Ben Shumaker (2015), Department of Ecology (2007), Ben Shumaker (2015).
+Figure 4.3-1 Columbia River Reach 3 Former industrial and transportation corridor Photo Credits: Ben Shumaker (2015), Department of Ecology (2007), Ben Shumaker (2015).

-- Columbia River Reach 3 is located south of Rock Cove and west of the downtown waterfront.
-It includes 710 ~8,000 linear feet of the Columbia River shoreline, and 396 acres of predesignated shoreline area.
+Columbia River Reach 3 is located south of Rock Cove and west of the downtown waterfront.
+It includes ~8,000 linear feet of the Columbia River shoreline, and 396 acres of predesignated shoreline area.
 Only 34 acres of this reach are shorelands located above the OHWM.
-The reach is located outside the city limits and begins at the western boundary of Columbia River Reach 2 at the centerline of Rock Creek and ends downstream at the eastern boundary of Ashes Lake.
+The reach is located outside the city limits and

+430 begins at the western boundary of Columbia River Reach 2 at the centerline of Rock Creek and ends downstream at the eastern boundary of Ashes Lake.
 The reach includes the full right-of-way for SR 14, the BNSF railroad, and privately owned properties.
-This reach is a shoreline of statewide significance. - 715 Projected land use and existing zoning in this reach involve commercial or industrial trade uses, however, no shorelands are currently devoted to those uses.
-Based in large part on the 2007 fire at the abandoned Co-Ply mill, more than 1/3rd of this reach is undeveloped (36%) and no land is currently devoted to Water-Oriented uses.
+This reach is a shoreline of statewide significance.

+Projected land use and existing zoning in this reach involve commercial or industrial trade uses, however, no shorelands are currently devoted to those uses.
+A 2007 fire destroyed the large Co-Ply mill in this reach.
+While the property remains in use as an active place of business, more than 1/3rd of this the shoreline area in

+435 While the property remains in use as an active place of business, more than 1/3rd of this the shoreline area in this reach is undeveloped (36%) and no land is currently devoted to Water-Oriented uses.